speedlab-git/FLID/README.md

 <img src="acc.png" width="350"> <img src="loss.png" width="350">

 ```
 Note: Here Poison parameter refers to the poison level for the simulation.
 The parameter has to be in **percentage**
 format. e.g For 100 clients 20% poison refers to 20 clients of the 100 clients will be poisoned.
 ```

+##Contribution
+@authors
+- Md Zarif Hossain
+- Ahmed Imteaj

+This research paper was accepted in [The 2023 6th IEEE Conference on Dependable and Secure Computing (IEEE DSC 2023)](https://attend.ieee.org/dsc-2023/)